When ‘Cheaper’ Costs You More: Mild vs Stainless Steel

 Over the total product lifecycle, stainless steel delivers a lower lifetime environmental cost than mild steel due to low maintenance needs, longer lifespan (can last decades) and infinite recycling potential.

-Mild steel requires frequent recoating to seal it from air and moisture, and shield it from corrosion – which introduces toxic chemicals, VOCs and more fuel use for maintenance crews – all adding to the environmental impact.
+Mild steel requires frequent recoating to seal it from air and moisture, and shield it from corrosion – which increases chemical and fuel use by maintenance crews – all adding to the environmental impact.
 In recycling, it often loses performance or ends up in lower-grade products.

 All Street Furniture Australia products are additionally certified carbon neutral by Climate Active.